Personalized Jelly Roll Quilt Pattern

 I felt it was important to have Alicia’s name on it.
 It gives her full claim to it and it is hers to keep.
 She doesn’t have to share it or leave it behind.

-Below is the instructions if you would like to make a personalized Jelly Roll quilt.
+Below are the instructions if you would like to make a personalized Jelly Roll quilt.
 If you would like a PDF with all the details, you can purchase it from my shop for $5.

 MATERIALS NEEDED